sebapersson/SBMLImporter.jl/README.md

 SBMLImporter.jl is a Julia importer for ODE models specified in the Systems Biology Markup Language (SBML).
 It supports many SBML features, such as events, rate-, assignment-, algebraic-rules, dynamic compartment size, and conversion factors.
 For a detailed list of supported features, see below.

+To perform parameter estimation for a SBML model, see [PEtab.jl](https://github.com/sebapersson/PEtab.jl).

 Compared to [SBMLToolkit](https://github.com/SciML/SBMLToolkit.jl), SBMLImporter.jl focuses exclusively on ODE models.
 A list of differences compared to SBMLToolkit is provided below.
 For constraint-based modeling, see [COBREXA.jl](https://github.com/LCSB-BioCore/COBREXA.jl).

 ## Installation